+Cellars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply with electric meter and consumer located within the kitchen cupboard.
+Mains supply.
+The meter and consumer unit are located within the under-stair cupboard.
+PVC cabling connects to 13 amp power outlets.

 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply with the gas meter located externally. -- ----- --
+Mains supply.
+The meter is located within an external box on the front elevation of the property.

 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply.
-There is a three piece suite within the bathroom.
+Visible pipework is formed in a mixture of copper and PVC plumbing materials.
+The bathroom suite comprises white WC, wash-hand basin and bath with shower over.

 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-Heating is provided by a gas fired boiler serving central heating system via radiators.
-The boiler is in the kitchen cupboard.
-Droinago
+There is a gas fired 'Potterton' boiler located within the kitchen.
+This serves radiators throughout the property, which are predominantly fitted with thermostatic radiator valves.
+It is assumed the boiler also provides domestic hot water direct to the fittings.

 Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-Drainage is assumed to the main public sewer.
+Drainage is connected to the main public sewer.